Bottled Water Consumption Shift

 “Consumer preference for healthy hydration and bottled water is really good news for public health,” says Culora.
 “This is particularly important as the nation continues to experience high rates of obesity, diabetes, and heart disease.”

-“The bottled water industry is committed to helping people make healthier choices,” says Culora.
-“The demand for safe, healthy, and convenient water is evident, as bottled water continues to be America’s most popular packaged beverage, by volume.”
+“Helping people make healthier choices is at the core of the bottled water business,” says Culora.
+“Consumers have made it clear that there’s a demand for safe, healthy, and convenient bottled water, as they are responsible for propelling bottled water to the title of America’s most popular packaged beverage, by volume.”

 Whether you are at home, in the office, or on the go, IBWA encourages all consumers to make healthy hydration a part of their lifestyle and select bottled water as their beverage of choice and always recycle their empty containers—with the caps on.